Data Contracts for Power Users

 FACT_EMPLOYEE_MENTIONS (Snapshot)

-• Purpose: Latest state of employee mentions within reviews.
+• Purpose: Latest state of employee mentions within reviews, including whether manual review has been requested.

 • Grain: One row per mention.

-• Change Behavior: Mutable snapshot; values such as reward_amount and payment_status can be updated until they settle.
+• Change Behavior: Mutable snapshot; values such as employee_id and manual_review_requested can be updated.

 • Primary Key: mention_id (surrogate key)

-• Attributes: location_id, account_id, brand, employee_id, review_id, platform, rating, reward_amount, payment_status, created_at_datetime, created_at_date, ingested_at_datetime.
+• Attributes: location_id, account_id, brand, employee_id, review_id, platform, rating, manual_review_requested, created_at_datetime, created_at_date, ingested_at_datetime.

 FACT_CUSTOMERS_SAVED (Snapshot)